I’m a freelance writer and travel photographer and founder of Camera Mechanics Workshops, where I help people take the mystery out of their DSLRs.

 I’ve spent time living abroad, in Asia, where I began writing for International Living Magazine and its Fund Your Life Overseas series.
 This has allowed me to combine writing with photography.
 I’ve been the photo editor of a magazine in Seoul, South Korea.
 Many of my photos are available online at iStock by Getty Images.
 While much of my microstock portfolio is travel-related, I also stage shoots that are theme-driven, including my Mad Scientist series.

 Today, I continue to travel, but use Williamsburg, Virginia as my base.
 I’m currently exhibiting my art at Williamsburg Contemporary Art Center.
 I’ll be teaching my workshops, Camera Mechanics, Advanced Camera Mechanics, and Lightroom Classic in Williamsburg, in 2020.
 Also in the works are classes on iPhoneography and Photoshop.
-I hope to launch those in the spring.
+I hope to launch those when it’s safe to meet in groups again.
+I’m also thinking about taking my workshops online so people can still learn while we deal with COVID-19.
 Be sure to contact me if you are interested.